davidsimowitz/capstone-cloud-devops/README.md

 ## Propose and Scope the Project

-* Plan what your pipeline will look like.
-* Decide which options you will include in your Continuous Integration phase.
+* Pipeline:
+  + Initializing
+  + Lint HTML
+  + Build Docker Image
+  + Push to Docker Hub
+  + Deploy to Cluster
+  + Take Down

+* Deployment Type:
+  + Rolling Deployment

-* Use Jenkins.
+* Docker application:
-* Pick a deployment type - either rolling deployment or blue/green deployment.
-* For the Docker application you can either use an application which you come up with, or use an open-source application pulled from the Internet, or if you have no idea, you can use an Nginx “Hello World, my name is (student name)” application.
+  + Nginx “Hello World, my name is (student name)” application.

 ## Use Jenkins, and implement blue/green or rolling deployment.
 * Create your Jenkins master box with either Jenkins and install the plugins you will need.